 He also received a very impressive certificate declaring him now a citizen of the Republic of Moldova, with a notation at the bottom to please not show it to the Moldovan police.

 Okay, I still don’t have a good story here, do I?
+You know, one with a Beginning, a Middle, and an End?
 It’s just bits and pieces, flotsam and jetsam, odds and ends.
 It’s just black hole soup.
 I do apologize.

 And as I’m writing this, my phone rings.
 It’s my English friend with the lovely British accent.